aholachek/react-spring-workshop/README.md

 CSS has a lot of advantages like potential performance benefits when used correctly, ease of use, and a lack of state that causes animations to get out of sync.
 But there are reasons you would waant to look towards using JS instead.

-### Some questions to ask to see if it's worth to JS:
+### Some questions to ask to see if it's worth it to move to JS:

 - Does the animation respond to user input more complex than a hover or a click (e.g. drag, press, etc)?
 JS is often better for this.
 - Do you want the more expressive look of springs instead of hardcoded easings (like `ease-in`)?